jessepav/lacygoill-wiki-backup/tmux/tmux.md

             On dit aussi qu'on l'attache au terminal (en fait il s'agit de relancer un client tmux).

-    break-pane [-dP] [-F format] [-s src-pane] [-t dst-window] breakp

-            Break src-pane off from its containing window to make it the only pane in dst-window.
-If -d is given, the new window does not become the current window.
-The -P option prints information about the new win‐ dow after it has been created.
-By default, it uses the format ‘#{session_name}:#{window_index}’ but a different format may be specified with -F.

     copy-mode [-Meu] [-t target-pane]

             Enter copy mode.
 The -u option scrolls one page up.  -M begins a mouse drag (only valid if bound to a